-Because of the overwhelming use of asbestos in metal and refining work sites around the country, many Ohio workers affected by asbestos-related diseases have sought financial compensation through litigation.
+Because of the overwhelming use of asbestos in Aluminum Smelting and Refining work sites around the country, many Ohio workers affected by asbestos-related diseases have sought financial compensation through litigation.

 Attorneys for victims contend that asbestos manufacturers and metal corporations knew about the serious health dangers of asbestos as early as the 1930s and failed to warn employees.

 Joseph Lyon has 17 years of experience representing individuals in complex litigation matters.
 He has represented individuals in every state against many of the largest companies in the world.

 The Firm focuses on single-event civil cases and class actions involving corporate neglect & fraud, toxic exposure, product defects & recalls, medical malpractice, and invasion of privacy.

 The Firm offers contingency fees, advancing all costs of the litigation, and accepting the full financial risk, allowing our clients full access to the legal system while reducing the financial stress while they focus on their healthcare and financial needs.